Love Dive: Background and release

 On March 15, 2022, Starship Entertainment announced Ive would be releasing their second single album titled Love Dive on April 5.
 Three days later, the track listing was released, with "Love Dive" confirmed as the lead single.
 On March 21, a promotional video titled "Dear Cupid" was released.
 On April 4, the music video teaser for "Love Dive" was released.
 The highlight medley video was also released on the same day.

 Composition

 The lead single "Love Dive" was described as a "dark modern" pop song with "addictive chorus and percussion sound" with lyrics that "reinterpret cupid of the new era planning to shine on the stage".
-The second track "Royal" was described as a dance-pop song with "groovy and funky house-type baseline" and "smooth and souful synth sound" that "gives the elegant and intense [vibe] of catwalk in a fashion show".
+The second track "Royal" was described as a dance-pop song with "groovy and funky house-type baseline" and "smooth and soulful synth sound" that "gives the elegant and intense [vibe] of catwalk in a fashion show".
 The song's rap lyrics was contributed by members Gaeul and Rei.